wermos/website/lessons/geometry/bezier-curve-rendering-utah-teapot/fast-forward-differencing.md

 $$f'(x) = { { f(x + h) - f(x) } \over h } + \text{ term which goes to 0 as } h \rightarrow 0$$

-In other words, the exact solution to the derivative of the function f can be seen as an approximation plus a value which can be seen as the error of this approximation.
+In other words, the expected solution to the derivative of the function f can be seen as an approximation plus a value which can be seen as the error of this approximation.
 As h goes to 0, the approximation converges to the expected solution, and the error term vanishes to 0.
 Therefore, we can establish a direct link between the magnitude of h and the magnitude of this error.
-In other words, we can write:
+We can write:

 $$O(h) \equiv \text{ terms of the form } h \times \text{ something. }$$